syntasso/kratix-docs/docs/main/05-reference/04-resource-requests/01-intro.md

   storageGB: 10
 ```

 When applied to the Platform Cluster, Kratix will trigger the Pipeline.

-For more details on the pipeline, see the [pipeline reference](./02-pipelines.md).
+For more details on the Pipeline, see the [Pipeline reference](./02-pipelines.md).

-For a in-depth exploration of the Resource Request and Pipelines, check the [Writing a
-Promise](../../guides/writing-a-promise) and [Enhancing a
+For a in-depth exploration of the Resource Request and Pipelines, check the [Writing a Promise](../../guides/writing-a-promise) and [Enhancing a Promise](../../guides/enhancing-a-promise) guides.
-Promise](../../guides/enhancing-a-promise) guides.